Imagine a world where every message you send your customers feels like a personal conversation, not just another

 - Landline texting – Your customer messaging platform should also help you enable your landline phones to send and receive texts.

-- Mass Texting Text messages are the most personal way to reach out to customers.
-Having this ability will help you send bulk messages to customers and also use it for marketing.
+- Mass text message marketing is the most personal way to reach out to customers.
+This ability will help you send bulk messages to customers and use it for marketing.

 Apart from these, let’s next look at other features that can powerpack your customer messaging program.

 1. Message your audience directly on Google